Starts first Monday of July and runs through August – 9 weeks

 Proofing.
 Easy, mid range and hard – 1 open and 1 utility each week

 - Keep a training/show log!

-- Video our training on a regular basis.
+- Video your training sessions on a regular basis.

 - Add Games to EVERY training session and to every exercise.
-Games and random/often releases help build drive and enthusiasm.
+Games and random/often releases help build desire and enthusiasm.